composed-ch/clojure-phrasebook/content/10-sequences.md

 ## Exercises

-### TODO: Write your own `compose` function.
+### Compose Function

+Write a variadic function `compose` that expects functions as arguments.
+The function shall return another function expecting a single argument that first applies the last given function, then applies its result to the second-last given function, etc.

+Hint: Use `last` and `butlast` to separate the last element from the rest of a collection.

+Test: `((compose #(- % 1) #(* % 2) #(+ % 1)) 5)` shall return `11`.

+TODO: solution

 ### Sequence Count

-Write a function `seq-count` that accepts a vector, a list, a set, or a map, and returns the number of elements in that collection.
+Write a function `seq-count` that accepts a vector, a list, a set, or a map, and returns the number of elements in the given collection.

 Hint: Convert the collection to a sequence first and use `next` to traverse the sequence.